-British citizens would usually have a free European Health Insurance Card (EHIC), which can be used on holiday to Spain.
+British citizens should carry a free European Health Insurance Card (EHIC) or Global Health Insurance Card (GHIC), which can be used on holiday to Spain.
 This will cover any necessary treatments you may receive at public healthcare centres or hospitals on your trip.
-However, it’s important to remember to still have travel insurance in place to be able to cover the costs of any unexpected medical treatment the EHIC might not cover.
+However, it’s important to remember to still have travel insurance in place to be able to cover the costs of any unexpected medical treatment the EHIC or GHIC might not cover.

 Find more information about healthcare in Spain here.

 Can I get assistance if I fall ill or injure myself while in Spain?